GDelCorso/NA_DAtabase/README.md

 ## User defined parameters:

 ### Dataset Attributes:
 The generator can be used to define different databasets according to user-defined parameters.
-In particular
+In particular:
 * **Dataset size:** the maximum number of generated images.
-* **Sampling strategy:** define the technique for sampling a probability distribution (Monte Carlo, Latin HyperCube Sampling, or Low Discrepancy Sequence).
+* **Sampling strategy:** defines the technique for sampling a probability distribution (Monte Carlo, Latin HyperCube Sampling, or Low Discrepancy Sequence).
 * **Random seed:** the number used to initialize the random generator.
 * **Resolution:** the resolution in pixels of the image's sides.
-* **Background color:** The color in the hexadecimal value of the image's background.
+* **Background color:** the color in the hexadecimal value of the image's background.
 * **Allow out-of-border:** if you select this option, shapes can extend beyond the image borders.

 ### Latent factor values: